ansible/ansible-documentation/docs/docsite/rst/command_guide/cheatsheet.rst

 .. code-block:: bash

   ansible-doc -l
-  add_host                                                                       Add a host (and alternatively a group) to the ansible-playbook in-memory inventory amazon.aws.aws_az_facts                                                        Gather information about availability zones in AWS
+  add_host                                                                       Add a host to the ansible-playbook in-memory inventory amazon.aws.aws_az_facts                                                        Gather information about availability zones in AWS
   amazon.aws.aws_az_info                                                         Gather information about availability zones in AWS
   amazon.aws.aws_caller_facts                                                    Get information about the user and account being used to make AWS calls
   ..#